 As fish and wildlife and their habitats feel the pressure from stressors like drought, wildfire, invasive species, sea level rise, development, and other challenges, Landscape Conservation Cooperatives are supporting investments in applied science that are helping to ensure the long-term vitality of species are hunted and fished and open recreational access for all.

-Landscape Conservation Cooperatives (LCCs) are developing Landscape Conservation Designs (LCD) as mechanisms – living blueprints for the future – for identifying, designing, and delivering through partners an ecologically connected network of landscapes and seascapes adaptable to global change.
+Landscape Conservation Designs (LCD) can be developed as mechanisms – living blueprints for the future – for identifying, designing, and delivering through partners an ecologically connected network of landscapes and seascapes adaptable to global change.
 LCD is an iterative, collaborative, and holistic process resulting in products that provide information, analytical tools, maps, and strategies to achieve landscape goals collectively held among partners.

 LCCs work collaboratively with federal and state agencies, industries, non-governmental organizations and private landowners to address the conservation of declining species in priority landscapes.
 State fish and wildlife agencies, in particular, play a key role in providing expertise to identify the specific management needs of species, priority areas to do this work and receptive landowners.

 The scale of sage-steppe conservation currently being implemented overshadows any previous efforts.
 The level of science, planning, and habitat conservation delivery in the sage-steppe has presented a unique opportunity for the LCCs to help its partners build a lasting and durable construct for sage-steppe conservation.

 Full and active engagement of state agencies is vitally important to the success of each LCC.
 State agencies help drive the identification of science needs, and in return, LCCs can provide applied science resources and support to help agencies uphold their public trust responsibilities within their borders.